JBEI/ssgui/README.md

 As the application is written as docker microservices, a docker swarm production deployment is very convenient.
 Information about deploying a docker swarm application can be found [here](https://dockerswarm.rocks/).

+## Acknowledgements

+SSGUI depends on the following separate libraries and packages:

+* IGV.js
+* PostgreSQL
+* RabbitMQ
+* Celery
+* Traefik
+* Pgadmin
+* VueJS
+* Samtools
+* Alembic
+* Gunicorn
+* FastAPI
+* Pydantic
+* SQLAlchemy
+* Pandas

+We thank all their contributors and maintainers!